mcd500/ta-ref/docs/gp_api.md

-# API compare with full-set GP API
+# API Compare With Full-Set of GP API

 ## GP API